What's in the autumn issue

-In the spring issue of Kew magazine we’ve got some fascinating features for you.
-We look at why researching and protecting the wild relatives of our crops is so important, in two revealing features about wild coffee and chocolate.
+In the autumn issue of Kew magazine we’ve got some fascinating features for you.
+Take a look at the complete list of contents below.

-Take a look now and make sure you get your copy to support Kew's work.
+There are several ways you can get your copy to support Kew's work.

 Behind the scenes: